iterative/terraform-provider-iterative/docs/resources/task.md

 $ terraform output --raw logs
 ```

-Finally, JSON output can be parsed using `terraform output --json` and `jq` like this:
+Finally, JSON output can be parsed using `terraform show --json` and `jq` like this:

 ```console
 $ terraform show --json | jq --raw-output '